whysiki/mykotlinc/README.md

 **Note:** The command-line compilation tool provided by the official Kotlin team is relatively slow (perhaps it's just me, but even after tweaking numerous parameters, the speed remains slow??), and it takes more than 6 seconds even for compiling and running very small code snippets.
 However, I do not wish to create a separate Gradle project for each small code snippet for compilation and execution.

+**You can't execute an infinite loop like a real compiler.You have to finish the output, or you'll wait forever.**
+**You're essentially waiting for gradle to execute and then logging it to the console.**

 The Gradle configuration files are located in the template folder; modify these parameters to adjust the settings for command-line compilation.

 - The program works by first generating the simplest Gradle project from a file in the template.